-You may have to explore new ways to enjoy sex, but remember that for most people, sex is more than orgasms.
-It involves feelings of intimacy, as well as being able to give and receive love.
+Many women are able to have sexual intercourse after treatment.
+Others may have to explore new ways to enjoy sex, but remember that for most people, sex is more than just intercourse.
+It involves feelings of intimacy, as well as being able to give and receive pleasure and love.

 Tips for managing sexual changes

 - Give yourself time to get used to any physical changes.
 Let your partner know if you don’t feel like having sex, or if you find penetration uncomfortable.

 - Talk to your doctor about ways to manage side effects that change your sex life.
 This may include using vaginal dilators and creams.

 - Explore other ways to climax, such as caressing the breasts, inner thighs, feet or buttocks.

 - Extra lubrication may make intercourse more comfortable.
 Choose a water-based or silicone-based gel without perfumes or colouring.

 - Talk about your feelings with your sexual partner or doctor, or ask for a referral to a sexual therapist or psychologist.

 - See Cancer Australia’s publication Intimacy and sexuality for women with gynaecological cancer – starting a conversation.